danraskin/nextjs-portfolio/content/about/about.md

+---
+title: 'About Me'
+---

+### Hi!
+My name is Dan Raskin.
+Here's the professional section of my about page:

-Hi!
-On this corner of the internet, I'm Full-Stack Software Engineer.
-I've been doing this 2022, love doing it, and am hoping to make this into a career.
-Above all, I'm looking for great collaborators, interesting challenges, and projects with real impacts.
+I am Full-Stack Software Engineer with experience designing, building, and supporting custom business applications.
+In addition to software product development, I am a skilled project manager, strong communicator across teams and audieces, and creative problem-solver.
+I'm looking for great collaborators, interesting challenges, and projects with real impacts.

-I also record and perform electronic music, co-host and produce a literature and history podcast.
-Less frequently, I write fiction and produce visual art.

 Languages
 - Javascript
 - Python
-- PostgreSQL

-Technologies
+Technologies and Frameworks
 - Node.js
 - React
+- PostgreSQL
-- Postgres
+- OAuth2.0
 - Next.js
 - Express.js
 - Heroku
 - Git

-~ Resume ~
+### Here's the personality section:

+For a sampling of my creative pursuits, I record and perform electronic music, and co-host a literature and history [podcast](https://unseenbookclub.buzzsprout.com/).
+Less frequently, I write fiction and produce visual art.
+In my estimation, these endeavors tend rank low- to- medium on the technology scale but high- to- very- high on the interesting, collaborative challenges scale.